What are Modules?

 Note: Keyboard shortcuts can be used to navigate the Modules page.
-Press the comma key and a pop-up window with keyboard shortcuts will appear for keyboard navigation.
+To view a window with a list of keyboard navigation shortcuts, press the Shift+Question Mark keys simultaneously on your keyboard.

 Instructors can add all course materials in modules, even if they are assigned to specific students, sections, or groups.